 - Make it your dedicated e-Reader with apps like Kindle, OverDrive, iBooks, or Nook

-It’s fun to think of ways to repurpose your iPhone or other iDevice.
-Gifting it to someone in need, a person you know or a person you don’t know, reaps good karma and a lot of feel-good.
+It’s fun to think of ways to repurpose your iPhone or another iDevice.
+Gifting it to someone in need, a person you know or a person you don’t know reaps good karma and a lot of feel-good.
 Finding a new function within your life is also great and keeps the iDevice out of landfills, e-waste dumps, or worse end-of-iLife settings.

 Just remember RePurpose=ReSet